Ugogabby/regalys-app/README.md

-Built by Ugochukwu Ezigbo — PhD Student, University of Pittsburgh
+Built by Ugochukwu Ezigbo, BPharm, MHA, PhD Candidate in Pharmaceutical Outcomes and Policy Research at the University of Pittsburgh School of Pharmacy.

 ## License